 This is the recipe – and cooking technique – that will change minds about Brussels sprouts.
-At Thanksgiving dinner it won over my girlfriend’s mother, who previously insisted that the mini cabbage-like vegetable was gross.
-A short roast in the oven beautifully caramelizes the sprouts while locking in flavor and nutrition – unlike boiling, or even steaming.
+It won over my girlfriend’s mother, who previously insisted that the mini cabbage-like vegetable was gross.
+A short roast in the oven beautifully caramelizes the sprouts while locking in flavor and nutrition – unlike boiling or even steaming.
 You don’t want to miss out on the multitude of vitamins here.
-I also find that with roasting they’re less likely to turn to mush and bring back unpleasant childhood vegetable memories.
+I also find that with roasting, they’re less likely to turn to mush and bring back unpleasant childhood vegetable memories.

-What really makes this dish work though is that it has all five of the basic tastes at work.
-Sourness from the vinegar, sweetness from the sugar, umami from the Worcestershire, saltiness from the soy sauce and bitterness from the sprouts themselves.
+Though, what really makes this dish work is that it has all five of the basic tastes at work.
+The sourness from the vinegar, sweetness from the sugar, umami from the Worcestershire, saltiness from the soy sauce, and bitterness from the sprouts themselves.

 A good flavor profile and a smart cooking technique will help make just about anything taste great.
 Try these sprouts as a side at your next holiday dinner.